On The Partition Regularity of $ax+by = cw^mz^n$

-\begin{rmk} When working over $\QQ$, as long as $n \neq 4,8$, when specialized to our situation where $c = a+b$, the condition that one of the three numbers not be an $\frac{n}{4}$th power is automatic by Fermat's Last Theorem.
+\begin{remark} When working over $\QQ$, as long as $n \neq 4,8$, when specialized to our situation where $c = a+b$, the condition that one of the three numbers not be an $\frac{n}{4}$th power is automatic by Fermat's Last Theorem.

 Now we give a few more remarks about the subtleties that arose in this proof, and what obstacles prevent pushing it further, both over $\QQ$ and for general number fields $K$. \begin{enumerate}[(i)] \item It could happen that $x^n - a$ has a root mod all primes $\frakp \subset \Ocal_K$ even though $a$ is not an $n$th power.
-For example, this happens when $K = \QQ$; the polynomial $x^8 - 16$ has a root mod $p$ for all primes $p \in \ZZ$, but 16 is not an $8$th power.
+For example, this happens when $K = \QQ$; the polynomial $x^8 - 16$ has a root mod $p$ for all primes $p \in \ZZ$, but 16 is not an $8$th power (see \cite{Wang}).
 The Grunwald-Wang theorem says that if $x^n - a$ has a root mod $p$ for all primes $p$, then $n$ must be even of a special form, determined by $K$.
 This is ruled out above since $16$ is a perfect $8/2 = 4$th power.

 \item Even if one were to exclude the situation arising in the Grunwald-Wang theorem, it is possible that $(x^n-a)(x^n-b)$ could have a root mod $p$ for all primes $p$, despite neither factor having this behavior.
-We consider $3$ such examples when $K = \QQ$, each of which also suggests the necessity of the conditions in item (ii) of Lemma \ref{ExistenceOfPrimes} and item (ii) or Corollary \ref{ExistenceOfPrimesQ}.
+We consider $3$ such examples when $K = \QQ$, each of which also suggests the necessity of the conditions in item (ii) of Lemma \ref{ExistenceOfPrimes} and item (ii) or Theorem 2.